Time-optimal neural feedback control of nilpotent systems as a binary classification problem: The Hermite Quadratic Form

 To apply the Hermite quadratic form method, it is necessary to ensure that $R/J$ is a finite-dimensional vector space, which is equivalent to $J$ being zero-dimensional.
 This property can be verified using a monomial ordering, which can be used either to establish certain properties of the monomials which are powers of the variables $t_i$ or to compute a Gröbner basis for the ideal $J$.
-Alternatively, if we can verify that the polynomial system $\calF$ defining $J$ has only a finite number of solutions in $\C$ this also implies that $J$ is zero-dimensional.
-For further details on these methods, see, for example, \cite[§3, Chapter 5]{idealsVarietiesAlgorithms}. \begin{definition}[Hermite quadratic form] If a polynomial system $\calF\subseteq R$ has a finite number of solutions in $\C$, and $\mathcal{B}={\{\beta_1,\dots,\beta_r\}}$ is a basis of $R/J$, for $J$ as in \eqref{eq:ideal}, let $\mathcal{L}_{ij}(J)$ be the map on $R/J$ defined by
+Alternatively, if we can verify that the polynomials $f_i$ generating $J$ have only a finite number of solutions in $\C$, this also implies that $J$ is zero-dimensional.
+For further details on these methods, see, for example, \cite[§3, Chapter 5]{idealsVarietiesAlgorithms}. \begin{definition}[Hermite quadratic form] If a polynomial system $\bigl\{f_i\bigr\}_{i=1}^n$ in $R$ has a finite number of solutions in $\C$, and $\mathcal{B}={\{\beta_1,\dots,\beta_r\}}$ is a basis of $R/J$, for $J$ as in \eqref{eq:ideal}, let $\mathcal{L}_{ij}(J)$ be the map on $R/J$ defined by